 Funny, clever, and honest, The Thinking Fan’s Guide presents brand-new, substantive ideas in a way that is entertaining, easy, and quick to read.

-The author’s passion and affection for all things Disney comes through in engaging and reverent prose, even when the book takes the occasional attraction to task (the aforementioned Stitch show is an example).
+The author’s passion and affection for all things Disney comes through in engaging and reverent prose, even when the book takes the occasional attraction to task.
 It’s also the first book in print to devote substantive attention to the popular in-park role-playing game, Sorcerers of the Magic Kingdom.

 Every attraction is paired with a TV or movie recommendation in a feature called “WATCH THIS.”
 The movies aren’t the ones readers will expect.
 Learn why Mary Poppins is the perfect companion piece for Splash Mountain, for example, or how “LOST” ties in with the Swiss Family Treehouse, and what connects non-Disney films like Chitty Chitty Bang Bang and Hello, Dolly! to Main Street, U.S.A.

 Harry Potter fans will also be intrigued by J.K.
 Rowling’s influence on today’s Disney park.